-The History Of Fizzes
+The History Of Fizzes.

 Fizz cocktails first appear in the 1887 edition of Jerry Thomas’s Bartenders Guide and appear to be an evolution of the classic sour with egg whites/egg sour cocktail.
 The basic Fizz structure is very consistent.
 Egg whites, citrus, sugar, spirit, and soda water.
-This here is a basic Brandy Fizz cocktail and while it was not listed in Jerry Thomas’s book, it’s clear that the frame work can be used for any base spirit.
+This here is a basic Brandy Fizz cocktail, and while it was not listed in Jerry Thomas’s book, it’s clear that the framework can be used for any base spirit.

-How Does the Brandy Fizz Taste
+What Does the Brandy Fizz Taste Like?

 The meringue foam is absolutely delicious in this cocktail and adds a sweet lightness that makes this more of a dessert than a standard cocktail.
 Imagine drinking a sweet liquid brandy mousse and at 12% ABV it still packs a punch.